veicco/safewallet/README.md

 a wallet for ETH and ERC20 tokens with additional features, including cancellation of withdrawals and tracking of events.

+Whenever a withdrawal is requested from the contract, an event is fired, allowing a web3.js client application to notify the owner who can cancel the withdrawal within a specified time.

 A major benefit of using Safe Wallet instead of a vanilla address wallet is that the private key file can be stored in less safe locations, such as online mobile devices, without having to worry too much if a hacker or a thief